 Instead, use: usability tests, post-purchase surveys.

-What problems your customers want solved
+Learning what problems your customers want solved

 The purchasing process is holistic, continuing past conversion and on to delivery & use.
 You care about making sure customers buy.
 Your customers care about whether your product looks like the photos, whether it fits well, whether it does what it says it’ll do.
 What objections can you address before customers convert?
 When do those objections appear?
 No heuristic evaluation is capable of answering this.